DhruvilPanchal205/IST-621_Advanced_Systems_Analysis/README.md

 ### 3. Repository Structure:

-- `/docs`: Contains documentation related to system requirements, user stories, and any additional reports or presentations.
+- Contains documentation related to system requirements, user stories, and any additional reports or presentations.
-- `/src`: Holds the source code of the project, including SQL queries, if applicable.

 ## Usage: